apache/trafficserver/doc/developer-guide/plugins/io/transformations.en.rst

    be deallocated.
 -  All of the transformations in a transformation chain share the transaction's mutex.
-This small restriction (enforced by :c:func:`TSTransformCreate`) removes many of the locking complications of implementing general vconnections.
+This small restriction (enforced by :func:`TSTransformCreate`) removes many of the locking complications of implementing general vconnections.
 For example, a transformation does not have to grab its write VIO mutex before accessing its write VIO because it knows it already holds the mutex.

 The transformation functions are:

-  - :c:func:`TSTransformCreate`
+  - :func:`TSTransformCreate`
-  - :c:func:`TSTransformOutputVConnGet`
+  - :func:`TSTransformOutputVConnGet`